On groups that can be covered by conjugates of finitely many cyclic or procyclic subgroups: Introduction

-\paragraph {\bf Acknowledgments. }\rm We are very grateful to Xiaolei Wu for asking us a version of von Puttkamer's question~\cite[Question~5.0.9]{vP}.
+We are very grateful to Xiaolei Wu for asking\footnote{Xiaolei Wu asked this question at a `Functor Categories for Groups' meeting, which was supported by a London Mathematical Society Joint Research Group grant.} us a version of von Puttkamer's question~\cite[Question~5.0.9]{vP}.
 We would like to thank Andrei Rapinchuk for illuminating discussions and suggesting the reference \cite{Be} and Alex Lubotzky for bringing \cite{BJL} to our attention.
 We would also like to thank Andrei Jaikin-Zapirain, Ian Leary, Alex Lubotzky, Colin Reid and John Wilson for helpful feedback on earlier versions of this paper.